pathnode42/JiggleGen-Documentary/docs/Batch.md

 <img src="../img/batch_01.jpg" alt="Batch List">

 All Batch-Jobs are stored in the Batch-List.
-Each Job can be expanded/condensed for better overview.
+Each job can be expanded/condensed for better overview.
 The Eye-Icon marks wether or not it should be used for the batch operation.
 A Batch-Job consists of a target object (Job) and its selected Vertex Groups (Entry).
 Each Entry will create an individual Proxymesh.

 ```